 We want you to understand what this tool is, why it's here, how to use it and how to contribute to it so you, too, can help us build the new Ethereum.

 For a broad overview of what it wants to be, see the announcement.

 As of October 2018 - it's a set of tools which executes and passes a set of unit tests.
 In layman's terms, a unit test is computer code which needs to run without errors when executed.
 When executed through Nimbus, the results of this code's execution should not produce any errors.
 If all these tests pass, Nimbus can be considered an Ethereum client.

 This is what a beautiful screen of passing tests looks like.

-Right now, the team is developing a set of tools and libraries to satisfy the requirements of Ethereum 2.0: sharding support, scaling methods, etc. Given that Ethereum 2.0 must remain compatible with 1.0, the functionality for 2.0 will include everything 1.0 can do.
-This means that Nimbus will be an alternative to Geth and Parity as a full Ethereum node, but will also include features that can make it run as a light node - a node that doesn't need to download the full blockchain - or even a stateless node - a node that doesn't need to download state at all to be able to verify it.
+Right now, the team is developing a set of tools and libraries to satisfy the requirements of Ethereum 2.0: sharding support, scaling methods, fork choice, network simulation, testnet, etc. Despite this focus, Nimbus will eventually be an alternative to Geth and Parity as a full Ethereum node, but will also include features that can make it run as a light node - a node that doesn't need to download the full blockchain - or even a stateless node - a node that doesn't need to download state at all to be able to verify it.